docsmith-darshan/tom_theme/pages/mydoc/mydoc_Managing_Trusted_Domains.md

 ---

 All URLs which access your ownCloud server must be listed in your `config.php` file, under the trusted_domains setting.
 Users can access and log into ownCloud only when their URL is listed in the trusted_domains setting.
-To add users in trusted domains, complete the following steps:
+To add users under trusted domains, complete the following steps:

 **Procedure**